bendrucker/lazy-async/readme.md

 *Required*
 Type: `array[string]`

 An array of methods in dot property syntax, e.g. `users.fetch`.
 These methods should exist on the remote API once loaded.
+Methods may accept a callback as their last argument.

 ##### load